bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

 ### Further options (not implemented yet):
-Handle more channel than 6 (what is the physical limitation by number of arduino's pwm channels)
+Handle more than 6 channels (what is the physical limitation by number of arduino's pwm channels)
-Plan: for further channels use a second serial line for send command for an other instance of Serial PWM driver
+Plan: for further channels use a second serial bus (softSerial) for send command for an other instance of Serial PWM driver